MystenLabs/sui/external-crates/move/documentation/book/src/friends.md

 The `friend` syntax was used to declare modules that are trusted by the current module.
 A trusted module is allowed to call any function defined in the current module that have the `public(friend)` visibility.
-For details on function visibilities, please refer to the _Visibility_ section in [Functions](./functions.md).
+For details on function visibilities, refer to the _Visibility_ section in [Functions](./functions.md).

 ## Friend declaration